rmiguelac/gh-metrics/README.md

 ### Output

-A `metrics.html` shouuld've been created in the same folder where the code is.
+A `metrics.html` should've been created in the same folder where the code is.

 ## Example Output